 b) they contain existing or programmed multi-modal transport infrastructure;

-c) they include clusters of housing / employment development opportunities providing at least 2,219 homes (discounted, these sites are already included in the supply detailed in Policy SHO1) and 584ha of strategic and local employment areas.
+c) they include clusters of housing / employment development opportunities providing at least 3,037 homes (these sites are already included in the supply detailed in Policy SHO1) and 495ha of strategic and local employment areas.

 The regeneration areas represent an update of the network of Regeneration Corridors identified in the 2011 Core Strategy.
 These Regeneration Corridors served the Black Country by providing a clear focus for concerted intervention and growth.
 The SLP has taken the opportunity to review the Regeneration Corridors in the light of more up-to-date information on the deliverability of previously allocated development opportunities, changing infrastructure priorities and reflecting where planned investment and growth has already taken place.